Package TWiki::Attrs

 An attribute set is a hash containing an entry for each parameter.
 The

-default parameter (unnamed quoted string) is named _DEFAULT
+default parameter (unnamed quoted string) is named _DEFAULT in the hash.

 Attributes declared later in the string will override those of the same